The recruited fellow will join the Comparative Developmental Biology and Regeneration team

 of the Institut de Génomique Fonctionnelle de Lyon (IGFL

 ), located at the campus of the École Normale Supérieure de Lyon in the south of Lyon, France.
-The IGFL offers a stimulating scientific environment, focusing on the interfaces of animal development, physiology and evolution.
-The research team is international and the working language is English.
-(Speaking French is not required.)
+The IGFL provides a stimulating environment focusing on the interfaces of animal development, physiology and evolution.
+The research team is international and the working language is English (speaking French is not a requirement).

 The fellow will be enrolled as a PhD student in the École Normale Supérieure de Lyon, and will be co-supervised by Michalis Averof and Mathilde Paris.